Athletics at the 1956 Summer Olympics – Men's marathon: Competition format and course

 As all Olympic marathons, the competition was a single race.
 The marathon distance of 26 miles, 385 yards) was run over an out-and-back course, starting and finishing at the Olympic Stadium.
+Its eastern turning point was at the site of the Oakleigh Motel — Victoria's first motel, under construction at the time of the event.

 Records

 These were the standing world and Olympic records prior to the 1956 Summer Olympics.

 No new world or Olympic bests were set during the competition.